-Working with Aboriginal communities to connect people to Aboriginal
+Working in partnership with Aboriginal communities and other stakeholders to connect people to their Aboriginal ancestry, promote reconciliation and celebrate the richness of our shared history.

-Helping Aboriginal families with ancestral information through professional researchers, advice for native title and general research.
+Helping Aboriginal families with ancestral information through professional research, advice for native title and general research.

 Need help with your Aboriginal family history research?
 We may hold information in our collections about you or your direct ancestors.